⟵ Back to work

 Ultrasonic Microplastic Separation

-Acoustic separation isn't slow — it's just patient.
+Acoustic separation isn't slow.
+It's just patient.